 Michael Meek, the 2011-12 D3hoops.com NCAA Division III National Coach of the Year, became the fastest coach in George Fox history to reach 100 wins in just a five year span.
-Meek will enter his sixth season at the head of the program with a demanding overall record of 130-20 in five seasons.
+Meek will enter his seventh season at the head of the program with a demanding overall record of 159-21 in six seasons.

 He is currently third on the All-Divisions (NCAA Div.
 I, II, III) winningest active coaches list.

-Last year (2014-15), Meek led an undefeated Bruin squad to their 10th Northwest Conference Championship.
-The Bruins earned an automatic bid into the NCAA Division III Tournament, where they reached the Championship game after defeating Montclair St. 70-58 in the Final Four.
-The Bruins became the NCAA Div.
-III Runner-Up after falling to Thomas Moore in a very physical and competitive game.
-The Bruins had three players honored throughout the year as, Lauren Codling, Jami Morris and Justine Benner were named to the All-NWC list and D3hoops.com 2015 women's All-West Region Team.
+In 2014-15, Meek led an undefeated Bruin squad to its 10th Northwest Conference championship.
+The Bruins earned an automatic bid into the NCAA Division III Tournament, where they reached the championship game after defeating Montclair State 70-58 in the Final Four.
+The Bruins finished as the NCAA Div.
+III runner-up after falling to Thomas More in a physical and competitive game.
+The Bruins had three players honored as Lauren Codling, Jami Morris and Justine Benner were named to the All-NWC list and D3hoops.com All-West Region Team.
 The Bruins achieved a ranking of No. 3 in the nation after being left out of the preseason poll.
-The Bruins finished the season with 32-1 record and a perfect 16-0 in conference play.
+They finished the season with 32-1 record and a perfect 16-0 mark in conference play.
 Meek was named Northwest Conference Coach of the Year for the second time in his five years in the conference.

-In the 2013-14 season, Meek continued the Bruins success with a 22-5 record and 13-3 conference record to push the winning record to 21 straight.
-The Bruins earned a eighth straight berth to the Northwest Conference Tournament.
-The Bruins earned a bid to the NCAA Tournament, but fell in the first round to Whitworth, 51-71.
+In the 2013-14 season, Meek continued the Bruins’ success with a 22-5 record and 13-3 conference record to push the winning seasons record to 21 straight.
+The Bruins earned an eighth straight berth to the Northwest Conference Tournament, and earned a bid to the NCAA Tournament, but fell in the first round to Whitworth, 51-71.

 In 2011-12, he directed the Bruins to the cusp of their second national championship, guiding them to a 32-0 record and into the NCAA Division III title game, where a devastating knee injury to All-American center Hannah Munger early in the contest led to an eventual 57-48 loss to Illinois Wesleyan University.
 The Bruins finished with a 32-1 record, equaling the school record for wins set by the 2008-09 national championship team.
-Along the way, the Bruins posted a perfect 16-0 conference record for the third time in four years, earned a sixth straight NWC crown, a fourth straight NWC Tournament title, a fifth straight trip to the “Sweet 16” round of the NCAA National Tournament, a fourth straight trip to the “Elite 8”, and to the second “Final Four” in team history.
+Along the way, the Bruins posted a perfect 16-0 conference record for the third time in four years, earned a sixth straight NWC crown, a fourth straight NWC Tournament title, a fourth straight trip to the “Elite 8”, and second “Final Four” trip in team history.
 The Bruins were ranked No. 2 in both the D3hoops.com and the Women’s Basketball Coaches Association final polls, even earning one final first-place vote in the WBCA poll despite that final loss in the championship game.